Submit Your Abstract

 INSTRUCTIONS TO AUTHORS

-10. You should submit the abstract electronically on the Irish Endocrine Website.
+9. You should submit the abstract electronically on the Irish Endocrine Website.
 Please ensure that abstract is adherent to the instructions for authors prior to submission.
-Deadline for submission for the 2023 Annual General Meeting will be midnight September 1st 2023.
+Deadline for submission for the 2023 Annual General Meeting will be midnight 15th September 2023.
 Receipt of all abstracts will be acknowledged electronically by the website.
-Please allow time (minimum four hours) to receive a receipt.
-If no electronic receipt is received after one working day, please contact the Irish Endocrine Society.
+Please allow one working day to receive a receipt.
+If no electronic receipt is received after one working day, please contact the Irish Endocrine Society email.
+Abstracts are submitted on the understanding that they will be subject to editorial approval.
+Abtracts are submitted that all the contributors have agreed for the abstract to be included in abstract book.
+Disclosures and Conflict of Interests should be identified.
+Minor editing and formatting may be required to meet the requirements of the publisher.
+Submission does not guarantee publication.

-14. The submitting author is responsible for ensuring all the contributors are capable of providing disclosure statements to the person submitting the abstract.
+11. The submitting author is responsible for ensuring all the contributors are capable of providing disclosure statements to the person submitting the abstract.
 This is a requirement from the publishers for inclusion in the Abstract Book submitted for publication.
 Where applicable, the contributors should include a brief ethics statements on approval from institutional review boards (or equivalent), consent for publication, data availability, trial registry number and disclosures of funding and / or conflicts on interest.
-Failure to present may lead to all authors being barred from making submissions for two years.
+Where wished, it is possible to include trial registry numbers in the abstract. .If an abstract is subsequently published between submission and final compilation of the abstract book, an option to provide a doi reference will be offered.

 INSTRUCTIONS TO PRESENTERS AT THE ANNUAL GENERAL MEETING